shumwaymark/sentinelcam/README.rst

 CSV-format text files.
 For each date, there is an event index file and a separate file with the detailed data for each event.

+The index file for each date folder is named ``camwatcher.csv`` as described below.
+There is no header row included in the data.
 All dates and timestamps reflect Coordinated Universal Time (UTC), not the local timezone.

-The index file for each date folder is named ``camwatcher.csv`` as described below.
-There is no *header row* included in the data.

 .. csv-table:: Event Index
   :header: "Name", "Type", "Description"